mleoking/LeoTask/README.md

 LeoTask
 =======

-LeoTask is a fast, flexible and reliable framework for computational research.
+LeoTask is a parallel task running and results aggregation framework.
+It is a free and open-source project designed to facilitate running computational intensive tasks [1].
+The framework implements the MapReduce model, allocating tasks to multi-cores of a computer and aggregating results according to a XML based configuration file.
+The framework includes mechanisms to automatically recover applications from interruptions caused by accidents (e.g. Power Cut).
+Applications using the framework can continue running after an interruption without losing its calculated results.

 Please refer to [the introduction](https://github.com/mleoking/leotask/blob/master/leotask/introduction.pdf?raw=true) for building an example application using the framework.

 ## Features: